Published 30 Nov 2022

 - Automate manual tasks

-iAuditor, the world’s most powerful inspection checklist app, can help manufacturing technicians ensure prompt and proper equipment maintenance, quality managers report and monitor overall equipment effectiveness, and upper management benchmark production assets to industry standards.
-With iAuditor, you can:
+SafetyCulture (formerly iAuditor), the world’s most powerful inspection checklist app, can help manufacturing technicians ensure prompt and proper equipment maintenance, quality managers report and monitor overall equipment effectiveness and upper management benchmark production assets to industry standards.
+With SafetyCulture, you can:

 - Create mobile-ready OEE report templates.
 Request a demo.